fgilde/MudBlazor.Extensions/README.md

 #### Planned Features
 Notice this is just a first preview version.
 There are some features planned like
- - Multi upload component with preview and more
  - Dragging with snap behaviour
- - Automatic generation for a dialog to edit given model

  #